 How Continuous Feedback Systems Differ from Episodic, One-Time Feedback

-4 Best Practices for Implementing Continuous Feedback
+3 Best Practices for Implementing Continuous Feedback

-1. Make it quick.
+1. Make it clear and specific.

 This goes for both leaders seeking feedback from others and how feedback is given.
 Leaders should proactively seek feedback from others yet focus on a small set of relevant and specific behaviors.
 It shouldn’t be a long list asking how they’re doing in every skill area they use on the job, just a few specific skills they are focused on developing today.
-Similarly, feedback providers need to have the skills and confidence to provide feedback effectively.
+Similarly, feedback providers must have the skills and confidence to provide feedback effectively.

 2. Make it timely.